harinathsrinivas/CassandraPerformance-CS5424/README.md

 cd /temp/Cassandra

 4. Copy the jar files into /temp - LoadData.jar, Driver.jar, DatabaseState.jar, MultiProcessDriver.jar, SingleDriver.jar - these jars are already available in first 2 nodes in cluster
-cp -rpf /home/stuproj/cs4224m/*.jar /temp
+jar files can be found in project/jars folder as well cp -rpf /home/stuproj/cs4224m/*.jar /temp

 5. Copy project-files directory given into /temp folder - already done in node 1 and node 2